Daxaar/xrm-cli/README.md

 Some example usages:

-#####Export a solution managed and increment the version number also save the server details to config
+#####Export a solution managed and increment the version number also saves the server details to config which will be reused on subsequent commands if server details are not specified.
 `xrm.exe export solutionname "c:\exports\solution.zip" -i -m o:orgname s:servername --save`

 #####Import a solution.